Safe Boating for Sailors and Whales

 • Watch for signs of whales:

-• Large flocks of gulls and other marine birds
+• Large flocks of sea birds

 • Bubbling water